|Height:||366.50+ ft||(111.71+ m)||Elevation:||250 ft (76 m)||GPS Latitude:||40.35135|

 |Age:||Park:||Humboldt Redwoods SP||Discovered By:||Gerald L. Partain|

 Notes: Rockefeller, also known as Tall Tree, Tallest Tree, Fourth Tallest Tree (1963), and Jerry Partain Tree, is the world's 16th tallest tree, the 10th tallest and 8th largest tree in Humboldt Redwoods State Park, and the tallest and 2nd largest tree on Upper Bull Creek Flat.
 Rockefeller was named to honor John D. Rockefeller Jr. who, between 1926 and 1929, donated $2,000,000 to Save the Redwoods League to purchase Dyerville Flat from the Pacific Lumber Company.
 In 1931, this 14.6 mi2 (37.8 km2) tract of old-growth redwood forest, since renamed Rockefeller Forest, became the core of Humboldt Redwoods State Park.

-Rockefeller held the title of world's tallest tree until National Geographic Society senior scientist Paul A. Zahl discovered Howard Libbey in Redwood National Park in 1963.
+Rockefeller held the title of world's tallest tree from 1957 until 1963 when National Geographic Society senior scientist Paul A. Zahl discovered Howard Libbey in Redwood National Park.
 Rockefeller is now 7.2 ft (2.2 m) taller than a nearby sign indicates: 359.3 ft (109.5 m) in 1957.

 Drive: Rockefeller is 196 mi (315 km) north of San Francisco near the community of Weott.